ibexa/documentation-developer/docs/release_notes/ibexa_dxp_v4.6.md

 ### Events

-The following endpoints have been added in the v4.6.0 release (39 events in total):
+The following events have been added in the v4.6.0 release (39 events in total):

 - ibexa/activity-log
     - `\Ibexa\Contracts\ActivityLog\Event\PostActivityListLoadEvent`